Nexis-Network/homepage/content/docs/reference/neon-cli.md

 - <a id="api-key"></a>`--api-key`

-  Specifies your Exzo Network API key.
-You can authenticate using a Exzo Network API key when running a Exzo Network CLI command instead of using `neonctl auth`.
-For information about obtaining an Exzo Network API key, see [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).
+  Specifies your Nexis Network API key.
+You can authenticate using a Nexis Network API key when running a Nexis Network CLI command instead of using `neonctl auth`.
+For information about obtaining an Nexis Network API key, see [Create an API key](https://neon.tech/docs/manage/api-keys#create-an-api-key).

   ```bash
   neonctl <command> --api-key <neon_api_key>